f5devcentral/f5-agility-labs-cert/docs/class19/class19.rst

 done to help the reader access the reference the linked information easier without having to search through a formal appendix.

-The F5 Certified BIG-IP Administrator (F5-CA), which is made up of the 101 - App Delivery Fundamentals and 201 - TMOS Administration exams, stand as a pre-requisite to this exam.
+The F5 Certified BIG-IP Administrator (F5-CA), F5 Certified Technology

-Taking certified F5 BIG-IP APM training, such as Configuring BIG-IP APM v12, will surely help with the topics of this exam but does not teach directly to the exam content.
-Hands on administrative experience with the BIG-IP platform licensed with BIG-IP APM will reinforce many of the topics contained in the 304
+Specialist LTM (F5-CTS, LTM), F5 Certified Technology Specialist DNS (F5-CTS, DNS) stand as a pre-requisite to this exam.

-- BIG-IP APM Specialist exam.
+Field experience with everything F5 in the public and private cloud is essential to passing this exam, as well as a strong working knowledge of cloud architecture principles.

 This guide was prepared by an F5 employee but is not an official F5 document and is *not* supported by F5.